gmazoyer/looking-glass/docs/quagga.md

 ## Debug

-Test the ssh connexion from the server where the looking glass is installed:
+Test the ssh connection from the server where the looking glass is installed:

 `ssh -i lg-user-id_rsa.key lg@quagga-router.example.com`